magento/merchdocs/src/sales-channels/asc/listing-rule-preview.md

 1. Review and confirm your listings in the _Ineligible Listings_, _Eligible Listings_, and _New Listings_ tabs.

 1. If your listings match your expectations, click **Save and close**.

-If your listings do no not display as expected, click **Back** and modify your rules and conditions until your listings match your expectations.
+    If your listings do no not appear as expected, click **Back** and modify your rules and conditions until your listings match your expectations.

 ![]({% link sales-channels/asc/assets/amazon-listing-rule-preview.png %}){: .zoom}
 _Listing Rule Preview_